ivandybko/Volterra_equations/README.md

 2. **Efficiency**: Performance on intervals of varying lengths and grid resolutions.

 ### Key Observations
-- The **Method of Averaged Functional Corrections** demonstrated superior accuracy for large intervals and finer grids.
+- The **Method of Averaging Functional Corrections** demonstrated superior accuracy for large intervals and finer grids.
 - The **Quadrature Method** is computationally efficient but less accurate for extended domains.

 ## Examples